Welcome to Approach - Avoid

 Thanks to Neuroscientist Lisa Feldman Barrett for the above metaphor.
 In a quick way, it explains in a Detached Observation way what is happening with the human brain every minute of every day.
 It also shines a light on how important perception is.
 Lastly, this is done in the subconscious and it is done so fast.
 Approach and Avoid decisions are made from the inputs at the 5 senses.

 With limited data, the brain has to put the story together without all the pieces.
-The brain needs to do this very quick - time depending on the circumstance.
-Examples can include:

 - Should I try this new product?